coonwg1/ezscore/README.md

 # Install

 ### Install Python environment / package manager
-We use the `uv` package manager.
+We use the `uv` package manager (you can skip this step if you already use `uv`).
 You can find full install documentation here: https://docs.astral.sh/uv/getting-started/installation/

 For macOS and linux, you can use `curl` to download the script and execute it with sh: